ovesnel/HOLPRG-2002/_sources/tasks/task5/step3.rst.txt

 Step 3: Add Logic To Enable/Disable Button
 ##########################################

-the first step is to wrap our table into an HTML form:
+The first step is to wrap our table into an HTML form:

 .. literalinclude:: reference/table.html
     :caption: interfaces/templates/interfaces/table.html